Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 2. Here, we see which query parameters are possible, and what values are required

-5. The Request samples section shows how a request should look like
+5. The Example request section shows how a request should look like

 Step 3.2 - Create the request in Insomnia